khalek/latex-ant-task/README.md

 ```
 mvn package -Dmaven.test.skip=true
 ```
 Once the build is complete, we can find the jar in `target/latexant-0.1.jar`.
-It is recommended to install it, copy the jar, to the library `libs` catalog in Ant's home directory.
+It is recommended to install it, copy the jar, to the library `libs` catalog in Ant's home directory `$ANT_HOME/libs` .
 In this way, we don't have to specify the `classpath`.

 ## Usage